espressif/esp-idf/docs/en/api-reference/protocols/openssl_apis.rst

 OpenSSL-APIs
 ------------

+.. note:: The OpenSSL-API will be discontinued in ESP-IDF from v5.0.
+Please use ESP-TLS <esp_tls> instead.

 The code of this API (located in :component:`openssl` directory), does not contain OpenSSL itself but is intended as a wrapper for applications using the OpenSSL API.
 It uses mbedTLS to do the actual work, so anyone compiling openssl code needs the mbedtls library and header file.